 - An expensive or high-end vehicle costs more to insure than a less expensive one.
 (79% said yes, although this is not necessarily the case.
 Insurers consider many factors when determining a customer’s premium, including how easy it is to steal the vehicle and repair expense.
 Based on the theft factor alone, the aforementioned1998 Honda Civic that once appeared on a list of Canada’s Top 10 Most Stolen vehicle may actually cost more to insure than the Lamborghini!)

 - Insurance companies base their auto insurance premiums on the number of demerit points a driver may have.
 (Although 68% of the respondents think they do, this is a mistaken perception.
 Only 10% answered that one correctly: Demerit points are used by provincial governments to determine whether or not a driver’s licence should be revoked.
 They do not directly affect premiums.
 That said, the number and severity of tickets received by a driver will certainly affect insurance rates.)

 The survey also paints an interesting picture of consumer awareness regarding both comprehensive auto coverage and the premium discounts available for reduced driving due to pandemic lockdowns.

-Likewise, a misfire on communications with drivers appears to have happened during COVID-19.
-Many Canadian auto insurers offered premium discounts for reduced driving after the World Health Organization declared the novel coronavirus to be a global pandemic Mar.
+Likewise, a misfire on communications with drivers appears to have occurred during COVID-19.
+Many Canadian auto insurers offered premium discounts for reduced driving after the World Health Organization declared the novel coronavirus to be a global pandemic on Mar.
 11, 2020.